comp0zr/PolySum/README.md

 Intended to leverage static compilation and the mutability of the arbitrary precision numbers to achieve the most performance.
 Less exploratory and meant to show the algorithm in action at its peak.

+## C++ / Haskell

+Extra, for the fun of it!

+# Optimizations

+Only roughtly half the coefficients of the resulting polynomial need to be computed, which means half the rows and half the columns of the matrix can be ignored.
+The matrix also can sparse, which greatly reduces memory comsumption and removes the main drawback from this approach.
+Paralellization can of course be employed if the language allows it, although the sparse matrix optimization can make this harder.

 # Extensions